-A simple way to understand this is: just think about your favourite teacher(s) and you will surely find them fitting in atleast one of the following traits.
-These are the traits and teacher types whom students never forget and remember with respect throughout their lives.
+A simple way to understand this is: just think about your favorite teacher(s) and you will surely find them fitting in at least one of the following traits.
+These are the traits and teacher types that students never forget and remember with respect throughout their lives.

 Students never forget teachers who make them laugh.
 In fact, teachers who are funny and use their sense of humour in class, attract more attention from the students.
 Generally, teachers are monotonous in their way of teaching; therefore, a teacher who breaks this norm is instantly liked by students.

 Who truly believe in what they do